 Eligibility Is Limited

-Eligibility for income-driven repayment is limited mostly to federal student loan borrowers.
+Eligibility for income-driven repayment is mainly limited to federal student loan borrowers.

 Most private student loans do not offer income-driven repayment plans.
-Although IBR is available for both FFELP and Direct Loans, ICR, PAYE and REPAYE are available only for Direct Loans.
+Although IBR and SAVE are available for FFELP and Direct Loans, PAYE is available only for Direct Loans.

 See also: Are Parent Loans Eligible for Income-Driven Repayment?